The Best Ways to Book Qatar Qsuites with Points & Miles

 1. Use American Airlines AAdvantage Miles

-While this list has grown recently, American AAdvantage miles remain the best way to book a flight in Qsuites.
+While this list has grown, American AAdvantage miles are often the single-best way to book a flight in Qsuites.

 Want to get to the Maldives or Seychelles?
 Or even as far as India or Sri Lanka?
 It's still just 70,000 AAdvantage miles, with a connection in Doha on your way.